spacetelescope/slitlessutils/docs/wfss.rst

      - the file basename (ie. the IPPPSOOT for HST files)
    * - ra
      - ``float``
-     - the right ascension of the instrument's reference point
+     - the right ascension of the instrument's reference point (in degrees)
+   * - dec
+     - ``float``
+     - the declination of the instrument's reference point (in degrees)